-Stability, or rather instability, causes a large number of accidents every year, resulting in bodily injury or, even worse, death.
-There are a number of factors that can cause a piece of material-handling equipment to topple:
+Stability, or rather instability, causes a large number of accidents resulting in bodily injury or, even worse, death every year.
+There are a number of factors that can cause a piece of material-handling equipment to tip over:

-- a heavy load; - a heavy load at height; - a deep load with a centre of gravity too far removed from the front axle; - · lifting a load with the mast tilted forwards; - the load's centre of gravity is not aligned with the centreline; - · for reach trucks: driving with an extended mast; - · driving while the load is at height; - overly quick cornering.
+- A heavy load

+- · A heavy load at height

+- · The load centre is too great

+- · Lifting a load with the mast tilted forwards

+- · The load's centre of gravity is not aligned with the centreline

+- · Driving while lifting a load

+- · Overly quick cornering

-The first six factors have an adverse effect on the stability of the forklift or reach truck, with or without load, due to the so-called lever effect.
+The first six factors have an adverse effect on the stability of the electric pallet truck or stacker, with or without load, due to the so-called lever effect.
 These factors will be discussed and explained later.
-The final two factors are related to adverse forces caused by driving the forklift or reach truck at a certain speed.
+The final two factors are related to adverse forces caused by driving the electric pallet truck or stacker at a certain speed.

-Before picking up a load with a forklift or reach truck, you must be certain that the load is within the vehicle's lifting capacity.
+Before picking up a load with an electric pallet truck or stacker, you must be certain that the load is within the vehicle's lifting capacity.
 You can find a vehicle's lifting capacity on its nameplate.
-When assessing whether you can move a certain load, it is important that you take into account its weight, as well as its dimensions and the vehicle's lift height.
+Load, it is important that you take into account its weight, as well as its dimensions and the vehicle's lift height.

 The dimensions, and particularly the depth of the load, determine its centre of gravity.
 The greater the distance between the centre of gravity and the front axle, the lower the maximum weight of the load.
-The same applies when lifting loads: the higher you lift a load, the less stable the forklift or reach truck will be.
+The same applies when lifting loads: The higher you lift a load, the less stable the electric pallet truck or stacker will be.

-2128 Centre of gravity
+Centre of gravity